SandaliW2002/Churn-Prediction-Dashboard/README.md

-# Churn-Prediction-Dashboard
+📊 Churn Prediction Dashboard

-This project is a Churn Prediction Dashboard built using Power BI.
-It is designed to help businesses identify customers at risk of leaving and make data-driven decisions to improve customer retention.
+This project is a Churn Prediction Dashboard built using Power BI, designed to help businesses identify customers at risk of leaving and make data-driven decisions to improve customer retention.
+By transforming raw data into interactive visual insights, this dashboard supports proactive strategies to keep customers engaged and reduce churn rates.

-Features
+✨ Features

-Data Cleaning & Handling Missing Values: Ensures the dataset is accurate and ready for analysis.
+Data Cleaning & Handling Missing Values
+Before analysis, the dataset is carefully cleaned to handle missing or inconsistent values, ensuring accurate and reliable insights.
+Proper data preprocessing forms the foundation for meaningful visualization and analysis.

-Interactive Dashboard: Includes slicers, KPIs, and visualizations for easy exploration of customer behavior.

-Actionable Insights: Highlights trends and patterns to support proactive retention strategies.
+Interactive Dashboard
+The dashboard includes slicers, KPIs, and various visualizations to explore customer behavior across multiple dimensions.
+Users can easily filter data and gain insights into patterns and trends.

+Actionable Insights
+By highlighting key patterns and trends, the dashboard provides actionable insights to help businesses predict churn and make proactive decisions for customer retention.

+User-Friendly Design
+Designed with a focus on clarity and interactivity, the dashboard is easy to navigate, making complex data accessible even for non-technical users.

-Skills & Tools
+🛠 Skills & Tools

-Power BI
+Power BI – For building interactive dashboards and visualizations

-Data Cleaning & Preprocessing
+Data Cleaning & Preprocessing – Handling missing values and preparing data for analysis

-Data Visualization
+Data Visualization – Transforming raw data into meaningful charts and KPIs

-Business Intelligence
+Business Intelligence – Leveraging insights to support decision-making

+💡 Objective

-This dashboard demonstrates how raw data can be transformed into meaningful insights to drive business decisions.
+The main goal of this project is to demonstrate how raw customer data can be transformed into actionable insights using Power BI.
+By tracking customer behavior and identifying potential churn, businesses can take informed steps to improve retention and optimize strategies.

+🚀 Outcome

+After completing this dashboard, I gained hands-on experience in data cleaning, dashboard design, and business-focused data visualization, reinforcing my ability to turn complex datasets into insightful, decision-ready dashboards.